 See the documentation about containerized private minion (CPM) configuration.

-The monitor version always matches its runtime version, and the monitor version determines what features the monitor can execute.
-See the section below that applies to your monitor version.
+The monitor version always matches its runtime version, and determines what features the monitor can execute.
+The section below lists runtimes with its available features.

 If you're unsure about your monitor's version, go to one.newrelic.com > Synthetics > Upgrade monitors.
 You won't see the Upgrade monitors option if you're already on the latest runtime version.